brahmdev-singh/quantitative-portfolio-analysis/README.md

 - `analysis.ipynb`: The core Python implementation.
 - `report.pdf`: A formal academic write-up of the findings and economic interpretations.
 - `requirements.txt`: List of necessary Python packages.

-## 📈 Sample Results

-_(Tip: Insert a screenshot here of your Efficient Frontier plot or your Correlation Heatmap from the notebook)_

 ---